runpod/test-runner/README.md

 ```

 If test-filename is omitted, the test runner action will attempt to look for a test file at `.github/tests.json`.

+For an example of this workflow, see the [worker template repo](https://github.com/runpod-workers/worker-template/tree/main/.github)

 # Running Locally